 A creditor has limited rights to take something from you.
 Normally, the creditor must go to court first.
 If the creditor gets a judgment, there are limits on what can be taken from you.
 For example, many public benefits and retirement benefits are protected.
 However, such benefits might not be protected if they are deposited in an account with money from other sources of income (whether yours or someone else’s).
 You should keep your protected benefits in a separate bank account, especially if you think you might be sued.
 If you are employed, a creditor may be able to take part of your paycheck.
 You have the right to protect part or all of your paycheck if you are below a certain level of income.

 Bankruptcy can eliminate most judgments or the ability for creditors to take part of your wages.
 Remember: call an attorney immediately if you think someone is suing you.

 If you have enough money after paying for your basic needs, you can try making a payment plan.
 Do not agree to a plan you cannot afford.
 If your payments are not enough to cover the interest, you will never pay off the bill.
 Tell the collector you want a payment plan with a low interest rate.
 If you are trying to catch up on payments you missed while unemployed, you can ask to move the missed payments to the end of the loan.
 If your income has gone down, ask if there is any way to permanently lower your payments.
 You can also ask the creditor to change your duae date.

-Complaining About Billing Errors
+Disputing Billing Errors